 Net-Zero Advisory Body

-The Minister announced the initial members of the NZAB on February 25, 2021.
-Members serve on a part-time basis for a renewable term of up to three years.
-The members bring together a diverse range of expertise in science, business, labour, policy-making, rural economic development, and Indigenous governance.
-Members also bring different experiences, including from the transportation, clean technology, forestry, electricity, finance, and not-for-profit sectors.
+On the recommendation of the Minister of the Environment and Climate Change, the Governor General appoints and determines the compensation for members of the Net-Zero Advisory Body (NZAB).
+The NZAB has no more than 15 members.
+These individuals are appointed on a part-time basis for a renewable term of up to three years.
+The members bring together a diverse range of expertise in science, business, policymaking, rural economic development, and conservation.
+Members also bring different experiences, including from the transportation, clean technology, agriculture, electricity, and not-for-profit sectors.

 Catherine Abreu (Member)